Knowledge base

 Many years ago, typewriters ruled the world.
 And a feature of a good typewriter was the tab stop, which was a device that essentially let you control indentation.

-Over the years many people have continued to use tabs to indent text, because of its convenience, but they are hard work to set up properly.
+Over the years many people have continued to use tabs in Word documents to indent text.
+But they create more problems than they solve and are finicky and time-consuming to set up properly.

 Tables provide a much easier way to organise content on a page.